glmck13/Asterisk-to-Voice-LLMs/README.md

 ## Installing the scripts
 These instructions assume the HOME directory for the “asterisk” user is set to /var/lib/asterisk.
 If “asterisk” does not yet have an assigned login shell, edit /etc/passwd and set its login shell to /bin/bash.
 If you don’t want to assign “asterisk” a password just "sudo su – asterisk" to login.

-+ First download and install the scripts:
++ First download and install the scripts as "asterisk":
 ```
 cd $HOME
 git clone 'https://github.com/glmck13/Asterisk-to-Voice-LLMs.git'